top of page

 • Respond to messages – Open and clear communication is extremely important to a functioning lab, which means we are often sending virtual messages to one another through email, Slack, or some other platform.
 Please be sure to monitor for, and respond to, lab communications in a timely manner.
 This does not have to be immediately but try for the next business day.

-• Take personal time and vacation when you need it!
-Science has periods of intense commitments on our time and mental health (application deadlines, intense experiments, conferences, etc.).
+• Take personal time and vacation when you need it – science has periods of intense commitments on our time and mental health (application deadlines, intense experiments, conferences, etc.).
 Make sure you schedule breaks to prevent burning out when things slow down.
+Be sure to communicate breaks in a timely manner.

 • If you’re going out of town – make sure your fish care shifts are covered and confirm with the sub the day before you leave.